When is National Black Cat Day?

 Sadly, the black cat's unfortunate reputation as being unlucky means that they experience lower rates of adoption and higher rates of euthanization compared to all other cat breeds.

-National Black Cat Day is celebrated on the 27th of October each year - in 2022, that date falls on a Thursday.
+National Black Cat Day is celebrated on October 27th each year – in 2024, that date falls on a Sunday.

 Portrait of black cat against white background